Yurivanderburg/II_GAN/README.md

 The Spiral-Galaxy directory contains some early tests where the same model has been applied to Spiral Galaxies.
 There were some issues though, as the training dataset was too heterogenous.
 Might re-do some of these models.
 It also contains a script which automatically grabs any image from APOD which contains certain keywords in the description.

+If you get an error when loading the checkpoint:
+- Check whether the model architecture (i.e. the filtersize (default: 4) and the number of layers is correct).